Tyumen

 Tyumen was the first Russian settlement in Siberia.
 Founded in 1586 to support Russia's eastward expansion, the city has remained one of the most important industrial and economic centers east of the Ural Mountains.
 Located at the junction of several important trade routes and with easy access to navigable waterways, Tyumen rapidly developed from a small military settlement to a large commercial and industrial city.
 The central part of Old Tyumen retains many historic buildings from throughout the city's history.

 Today, Tyumen is an important business center.
 It is the transport hub and industrial center of Tyumen Oblast – an oil-rich region bordering Kazakhstan – as well as the home of many companies active in Russia's oil and gas industry.

 Etymology

-In Old Turkic Language, "Tümen/Түмэн" means a myriad, or ten thousand.
-Etymologically connected to the Tuman River that delineates sections of the borders between North Korea, Russia, and China.
+In Turkic and Mongolic languages, "Tümen/Түмэн" (in Siberian Tatar Tömän/Төмән) means a myriad, or ten thousand.
+Etymologically connected to the Tumen River that delineates sections of the borders between North Korea, Russia, and China.